 Any Combination of Products and Product Categories are very similar in how they behave.
 Once a customer has fulfilled the trigger conditions, you can enable them to select any of the products from a list you define or any item from one or more categories.
 The system will always apply the discount to the least expensive product in the cart.

 You can choose your desired Apply Type from the drop-down menu.
 Let’s look at the Specific Products Apply Type first.
 Once you’ve selected this, you can click on Add Product and use the text field to search your items:

-You can define the quantity here as well.
-Then you can choose whether the customer receives the item with a price override, or a specific percentage or dollar amount off:
+You can also define the quantity here.
+Then you can choose whether the customer receives the item with a price override or a specific percentage or dollar amount off:

 For example, if you’d like the item to be free, you can select Override Price and type “0” into the box.
 You can add several products in the Apply Type section.